 Leofric looked up in disbelief.
 He never believed his judicious wife would do such a thing.
-He said “Fine, I swear on my life that I will cancel the Heregeld Tax if you go through with this.”
+He said, “Fine, I swear on my life that I will cancel the Heregald Tax if you go through with this.”

 But the clever and prudent Lady Godiva knew how she could make this situation bearable and still bare all.

 So as the sun rose and the cockerels crowed, Lady Godiva ventured out to the town to speak with the citizens.
 She implored everybody to lock up their windows and not look at her as she rode through town.

 The townspeople were emotional and proud that such an esteemed lady would go through such extremes for their plight.
 They swore to do as she said.

 On that afternoon, there was no market, no barking dogs, no children playing on the streets.
 And as she rode naked through the hushed town she held her head proud.
 For she saw every window was blocked and every door locked; the townspeople had stayed true to their word.

 And after she finished her ride, only two people had seen her: both suffered the consequences.
 Her husband watched and then painfully wrote to the king with his plan to change the taxes.
 While a cheeky boy named Tom peeked through a keyhole to see her, and was punished with losing his eyesight.

 So the tax was abolished and Lady Godiva's story continues to be told to this day.